mikewest/internetdrafts/first-party-cookies/draft.md

     1. Return `Third-Party` if `document` is not a first-party context (as defined in section 2.1.1).

-    2. Return `Third-Party` if `request`'s URI's origin is not the same as the origin of the URI of the active document in the top-level browsing context of `document`.
+    2. Return `Third-Party` if `request`'s URI's origin's registerable domain is not the same as the registerable domain of the origin of the URI of the active document in the top-level browsing context of `document`.

 3. Return `First-Party`.